Updated: Aug 17

 -Check that the electrical circuit is in good condition.

 -Examine the food and discard any that have been spoiled, either due to lack of refrigeration or that have been in contact with the smoke and toxic substances used to fight fires.

 -When cleaning, use gloves, and other personal protection items.
-Do not use substances to clean that are flammable; especially, do not use gasoline and other solvents that may catch fire; There could still be embers.
+Do not use substances to clean that are flammable; especially, if there was a fire and could still be smoldering embers.

--Disinfect your refrigerator and other kitchen appliances with a solution of two tablespoons of chlorine per gallon of water.
+-Inspect items in your home that may have been damaged and disinfect your refrigerator and other kitchen appliances before using them.
 This helps eliminate dangerous bacteria.
 Read the instructions for use of cleaning products.

--The preparation plans have to be adjusted to the local conditions.
-It can be based on adequate knowledge of the social, political, and economic context.
+-New emergency preparation plans have to be adjusted to the current local conditions and based on adequate knowledge of the social, political, and economic context.
 In addition, such plans must be flexible and dynamic and must be revised and readjusted periodically depending on the circumstances and new risks.

 The following resources will provide more information to prepare for and handle emergencies.